cozy1/custom-game-toolkit-rocksmith/README.md

-custom-game-mods-rocksmith
+custom-game-toolkit-rocksmith
 ==========================

-Custom Game Mods for Rocksmith 2014
+Custom Game Toolkit for Rocksmith 2014

+Details about this project can be found at: 	goo.gl/e9HTls